in

 #4 All Through the Night (1941)

-All Through The Night (1941)
+All Through the Night (1941)

 It is a fast-paced wartime thriller directed by Vincent Sherman, featuring Humphrey Bogart as Gloves Donahue, a New York City gambler who gets entangled in a web of espionage and intrigue.
 When Gloves investigates the murder of the owner of his favorite bakery, he uncovers a Nazi spy ring operating in the city.
 Bogart's portrayal of Gloves is charismatic and engaging, as he effortlessly combines elements of wisecracking humor with a strong sense of patriotism and determination to bring down the enemy.
 Bogart demonstrates his versatility as an actor in this film, smoothly transitioning from tough-guy roles to a more heroic and clever character.
 His strong screen presence and witty banter with the supporting cast members make the movie a thrilling and entertaining ride.
 All Through the Night showcases Bogart's ability to carry a film with his unique charm and charisma while presenting him as a versatile lead actor capable of tackling various roles.